csu-hmc/opty/README.rst

 Acknowledgements
 ================

-opty was created to generalize and make more accessible the optimal methods Prof. Ton van den Bogert and his collaborators developed and used for investigating control of musculoskeletal models.
+opty was created to generalize and make more accessible the optimal control methods Prof. Ton van den Bogert and his collaborators developed and use for investigating control of musculoskeletal models.
 His pioneering work and help made the development of opty possible.